 Alpha-linolenic Acid (ALA)

-Alpha-linolenic acid (ALA) is metabolized into eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Dogs and cats have a very low conversion rate of ALA, as compared to EPA and DHA.
-ALA-based foods should not be relied upon as a source of EPA and DHA in raw diets; therefore, ALA is very beneficial in small amounts to balance LA:ALA essential fatty acids in raw diets.ย
+Alpha-linolenic acid (ALA), eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA) are all Omega 3 Fatty Acids.
+While ALA can be metabolized into EPA and DHA, dogs have a very low conversion rate compared to other animals.
+Therefore, ALA should not be relied upon as a source of EPA and DHA in raw diets.
+It is necessary to provide sources for both ALA and EPA/DHA in the diet.
+ALA is required in small amounts to balance the Linoleic Acid (LA) in raw diets.Β

 Recommended Allowance (RA) of alpha-linolenic acid per 1000kcal: